JaKooLit/Hyprland-Dots/README.md

 ### 📖 Known issues and possibly solutions
 - Themes are broken when changing dark light - Ensure you have Tokyo Night Dark and Light themes installed and Tokyo Night SE icons or adjust the Dark Light script located in ~/.config/hypr/scripts/DarkLight.sh
 - Keyboard shortcuts or customized Keybinds are broken! - Just copy over your previous Keybinds.conf from the hypr-backup in ~/.config/
 - Background for rofi is not changing - This actually applies to multimonitor setup!
 I have designed that background will be pulled from ~/.cache/swww first monitor.
-To fix, delete the files in ~/.cache/swww and then reselect a new wallpaper either by SUPER W or SUPER CTRL W.
+To fix, delete the files in ~/.cache/swww and then reselect a new wallpaper either by SUPER W or CTRL ALT W.

 ### 🙋 QUESTIONS ?!?! ⁉️
 - FAQ!
 Yes you can use these dotfiles to other distro!
 Just ensure to install proper packages first!
 If it makes you feel better, I use same config on my Gentoo and NixOS :)